ShubraChowdhury/Robotics-And-NVIDIA-Jetson/estimation/REPORT.md

 3. Run the simulator.
 If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)

+		Simulation #24 (../config/06_SensorNoise.txt)
+		PASS: ABS(Quad.GPS.X-Quad.Pos.X) was less than MeasuredStdDev_GPSPosXY for 70% of the time
+		PASS: ABS(Quad.IMU.AX-0.000000) was less than MeasuredStdDev_AccelXY for 69% of the time Simulation #25 (../config/06_SensorNoise.txt)
+		PASS: ABS(Quad.GPS.X-Quad.Pos.X) was less than MeasuredStdDev_GPSPosXY for 70% of the time
+		PASS: ABS(Quad.IMU.AX-0.000000) was less than MeasuredStdDev_AccelXY for 69% of the time Simulation #26 (../config/06_SensorNoise.txt)
+		PASS: ABS(Quad.GPS.X-Quad.Pos.X) was less than MeasuredStdDev_GPSPosXY for 70% of the time
+		PASS: ABS(Quad.IMU.AX-0.000000) was less than MeasuredStdDev_AccelXY for 69% of the time
 ## Output Reference files :
 #### 1. Step 1-Sensor Noise-Scenerio_6.gif
 #### 2. Step 1-Sensor Noise-Scenerio_6_1.PNG